 7. HOW TO INVEST

 To consult with a particular fund, or several of them about the minimum amounts of investment in fixes rent at heart or of stocks.
 In addition, it is possible to be consulted in any financial organization, with a stockbroker, a magazine, or a specialized newspaper.
-After fixing its objective of investment one can ask for information directly to the company manager.
+After fixing its objective of investment one can ask for information directly from the company manager.
 All funds must provide a copy to him of a prospect before accepting its initial investment.
-If the prospect inquires about: initial, objective minimum investment of the fund, results, level of risk that is run in the investments and commissions that are received.
+If the prospect inquires about: initial, objective minimum investment of the fund, results, level of risk that is run in the investments, and commissions that are received.